dagfs/dagfs.github.io/artikler/jul/user-select.md

   (<a href='https://codepen.io/dagfs'>@dagfs</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-## Polyfill-ich
+## Polyfill-ish

-We now have a solution that lets chrome and firefox users understand that they can select the content of a cell, but we want to support the rest of the internet too.
+We now have a solution that lets Chrome and Firefox users understand that they can select the content of a cell, but we want to support the rest of the internet too.

 First, we add a class to the elements we want to be possible to select by only clicking on the element.